 The sale of a company is one of the most important moments in the life of a business owner.
 And it is one of those moments where the process must be as professional as possible.
-There are three keys to maximize price:
+There are three keys to maximize the price of a company:

 1. Find the most financially able buyer